mr-bt/manager.README/README.md

 - **Influencing Decisions:** I influence decisions that benefit our team and the organisation.
 Remember that a company is not a sum of all departments but a product of everyone's interactions.
 We can only win together.

-- **Setting Context and Expected Outcomes:** I aim to provide clear context and expected business outcomes so everyone understands our company's needs and priorities.
-I believe in the power of alignment and shared understanding in achieving our goals.
-This would be aligned with the company strategy and our strategy.
+- **Setting Context and Expected Outcomes:** I aim to provide clear context and expected outcomes so everyone understands what our company's needs and priorities.
+I believe in the power of alignment and shared understanding to achieve or exceed our goals.

 - **Fostering Ownership:** I encourage everyone to feel like a business owner.
 I believe in empowering you to make decisions and take ownership of your work.

 - **Creating More Leaders:** My goal is to create more leaders, not more followers.
 I'm committed to developing your leadership skills and setting you up for success.

+- **Resource management:** Secure and manage resources allocated to us.
+I'm accountable for maximising the return of investment of our limited resourses.
+This includes not only the tangible resources such as tools, technology, and budget but also, and more importantly, the human resources - our team.
+I believe that our team members are our most valuable asset, and my role involves ensuring that everyone has the necessary resources and support to perform their tasks effectively and efficiently.

 Remember, my role as a manager is to serve you and help you succeed.
 I'm here to provide support, remove obstacles, and create an environment where you can do your best work.

 ## My Vision of a Great Culture

-In my view, an exceptional culture fosters collaboration, innovation, mutual respect, and delivers impact efficiently.
-It's a culture where everyone feels valued, heard, and empowered to excel.
+In my view, an exceptional culture, is where everyone feels valued, heard, empowered to excel, and we get things done at pace.
 Here are some key elements of the culture I strive to cultivate:

 - **People-First, Commercially Sustainable Culture:** Balancing business needs with our people's well-being, creating a productive and supportive environment.

 - **Diversity, Equity, and Inclusion (DEI):** Championing DEI, valuing diverse perspectives, and ensuring equal opportunities for everyone.

-- **Open Communication:** Prioritising clarity and honesty, encouraging open dialogue and the sharing of ideas, concerns, and feedback.
+- **Open Communication:** Creating an environment where everyone feels comfortable expressing their ideas, concerns, and feedback.

 - **Collaboration:** Emphasising teamwork and cooperation, working together towards shared objectives.
 Great things are rarely achieved in isolation.

 - **Innovation:** Passionately pursuing technology and innovation, pushing boundaries and thinking creatively.

 - **Continuous Learning:** Promoting lifelong learning, seeking new knowledge, skills, and experiences.

 - **Ownership:** Taking responsibility for our actions, decisions, and outcomes, learning from our mistakes.

 - **Kindness and Respect:** Treating everyone with kindness and respect, fostering a culture of appreciation and value.

 - **Creating Impact at Pace:** Focusing on outcomes over outputs, prioritising meaningful results and delivering at pace.

 - **Alignment with Company Vision, Mission, and Core Values:** Staying honest at all time to the company vision, mission, and core values.

 Remember, culture is not something that can be imposed from the top down.
 It's something that we all impact through our actions and interactions.